 **Attitudes in the Workplace**

 Effective communication is vital for successful workplace collaboration.
-People exhibit communication preferences based on their MBTI type.
-Knowing communication preferences based on type and exhibiting assertive/responsive communication skills can enhance one’s potential for successful communication.
-This training is a prelude to MBTI Conflict Resolution and Problem Solving.
+People exhibit communication preferences based on their MBTI or DiSC type.
+Knowing communication preferences based on type and exhibiting assertive/responsive communication skills can enhance one's potential for successful communication.

 Conflict is normal and useful within relationships and organizations if managed well.
-When managed well, conflict encourages creativity and innovation, solves problems, and fosters relationship growth.
+When managed well, conflict encourages creativity and innovation, solves problems and fosters relationship growth.
 When not managed well, conflict can be destructive to both organizations and relationships.
-Understanding our MBTI type can influence how we approach and manage type.
-This training follows Communication Based on MBTI.
+Understanding our MBTI or DiSC type can influence how we approach and manage type.

 **Enhancing Interpersonal Behavior**